-Of more than 45,000 eligible employees, which includes all full-time managers, supervisors, and specialists, all employees of International Finance and Accounting, and all nonmanagement employees who may interact with non-U.S. government employees, 97.9 percent completed anti-corruption training as of the end of 2018.
+More than 55,000 UPS employees are eligible to receive anti-corruption training, including all full-time managers, supervisors, and specialists, all employees of International Finance and Accounting, and all nonmanagement employees who may interact with non-U.S. government employees.
+As of April 2020, 89 percent of eligible employees have completed this training.
+A decline over the 2018 completion rate is due to an increase in employees eligible for the training, as well as a 2019 change in the frequency of the training, from one time during new-hire onboarding to once every three years.
+We anticipate an increase in the completion rate over the next year.
 UPS also vets third-party providers worldwide and monitors their compliance with our ethical standards.

 Our Nominating and Corporate Governance Committee of the Board of Directors maintains organizational responsibility for our business conduct and compliance policies, and our Chief Financial Officer holds administrative responsibility.
 In addition, the UPS Audit Committee of the Board of Directors oversees the Company's compliance obligations related to auditing (both financial and operational), accounting, and financial reporting.
 The Chief Internal Audit and Compliance & Ethics Executive reports to the Audit Committee.

 The Board of Directors' Risk Committee provides oversight for management's identification and evaluation of enterprise risks, including the Company's risk management framework and the policies, procedures, and practices employed to manage risks.